Friends: Series finale

-The series' creators completed the first draft of the hour-long finale in January 2004, four months before its original airing.
+The series's creators completed the first draft of the hour-long finale in January 2004, four months before its original airing.
 Crane, Kauffman and Bright watched the finales of other sitcoms to prepare the episode's outline, paying attention to what worked and what did not.
-They liked the ones that stayed true to the series, citing the finale of The Mary Tyler Moore Show as the gold standard.
+They liked the ones that stayed true to the series, deeming "The Last Show", the finale of The Mary Tyler Moore Show to be the gold standard.
 Crane, Kauffman, and Bright had difficulty writing the finale.
 They did not want to do "something high concept, or take the show out of the show."
 The most critical parts of the finale were shot without an audience and with a minimum number of crew members.
 The main cast enjoyed the finale and were confident that the fans would react similarly:

 NBC heavily promoted the series finale, which was preceded by weeks of media hype.
 Local NBC affiliates organized viewing parties around the U.S., including an event at Universal CityWalk featuring a special broadcast of the finale on an outdoor Astrovision screen.
 The finale was the subject of two episodes of Dateline NBC, one of which ran for two hours.
-A one-hour retrospective of clips from previous episodes was shown before to the airing of the episode.
-Following the finale, The Tonight Show with Jay Leno was filmed on the set of the Friends' Central Perk coffee house, which featured the series' cast as guests.
+A one-hour retrospective of clips from previous episodes was shown before the airing of the episode.
+Following the finale, The Tonight Show with Jay Leno was filmed on the set of the Friends' Central Perk coffee house, which featured the cast as guests.
 The advertising rates for the finale averaged $2 million for 30 seconds of commercial time, breaking the record held by the Seinfeld finale at $1.7 million.

 In the U.S., 52.5 million viewers watched the finale on May 6, 2004, making it the most-watched entertainment telecast since the Seinfeld finale in 1998.
-The finale was the fifth most-watched series finale in television history, only behind the finales of M*A*S*H, Cheers, The Fugitive and Seinfeld, which were respectively watched by 105, 80.4, 78.0 and 76.3 million viewers.
+The finale was the fifth most-watched series finale in television history, only behind the finales of M*A*S*H ("Goodbye, Farewell and Amen"), Cheers ("One for the Road"), The Fugitive ("The Judgment"), and Seinfeld, which were respectively watched by 105, 80.4, 78.0 and 76.3 million viewers.
 The retrospective episode was watched by fewer than 36 million viewers, and the finale was the second most-watched television broadcast of the year in the United States, only behind the Super Bowl.
 Following the finales of Friends and Frasier, media critics speculated about the fate of the sitcom genre.
 Opinions varied between a signalling of the end of the sitcom genre, a small decline in the large history of the genre, and a general reduction of scripted television in favor of reality shows.